 - 2. Unsafe bus position.
 When the bus is stopped because of an accident, mechanical failure, or road conditions, the driver must determine immediately whether it is safer for students to remain on board or to evacuate the bus.
 The stopped position of the bus may change and increase the danger (e.g., a bus comes to rest near a body of water or at a precipice where it could still move and go into the water or over a cliff).
 The driver should be certain that the evacuation is carried out in a manner which affords maximum safety for the students. - 3.
 Railroad crossings.
 The driver must evacuate the bus when the final stopping point is in the path of a train or adjacent to railroad tracks.
 The stopped position of the bus is such that there is danger of collision. - 4.
 Sight distance.
 In normal traffic conditions, the bus should be visible for a distance of 300 feet or more.
 A position over a hill or around a curve where such visibility does not exist should be considered reason for evacuation. - 5.
 Presence of a tornado.
-Students should be moved away from the bus and to the lowest spot possible.
+Follow LEA Procedures.